-In this paper, we have articulated a new integral approach for representing, modeling, reconstructing, and visualizing multidimensional, physical attributes across any volumetric objects.
+In this paper we have articulated a new integral approach for representing, modeling, reconstructing, and visualizing multidimensional, physical attributes across any volumetric objects.
 In particular, we employ a trivariate simplex spline model that is defined over a tetrahedral decomposition of any 3D domain.
-The modeled volume can be of complicated geometry and topology.
-The trivariate simplex spline model ideally serves the pressing needs of modeling and visualization of inhomogeneous objects in engineering design.
-The model can offer a compact continuous representation.
-More importantly, it integrates geometry and attribute properties over domains of complex topology, by modeling a complicated heterogeneous object with a single trivariate simplex spline, without any additional operations of trimming or patching.
-All of the above attractive characteristics result from many appealing properties of trivariate simplex splines, such as piecewise polynomials of low degree, high-order continuity, and sharp feature modeling through different knot placements.
+The modeled volume can be of complicated geometry and arbitrary topology.
+The trivariate simplex spline model ideally serves the pressing needs of both visualization and modeling communities since the model makes use of a more general and flexible tetrahedral domain and offers a compact continuous representation at the same time.
+More importantly, it integrates geometry and attribute properties over domains of arbitrary topology, by modeling a complicated heterogeneous object with a single trivariate simplex spline without any additional operations of trimming or patching.
+All of the above attractive characteristics result from many appealing properties of trivariate simplex splines such as piecewise polynomials of low degree, high-order continuity, and sharp feature modeling through different knot placements.
 In addition, we have developed a feature-sensitive fitting algorithm that can reconstruct a more compact trivariate simplex spline from a structured or unstructured volume.
 It reconstructs the geometry and the associated material attributes simultaneously, satisfying various continuity requirements set by the user.
 Such flexibility allows us to model continuous or discontinuous material distribution with ease.

 Our new representation can also facilitate multiresolution, local adaptive subdivision, free-form deformation, both isosurface and volume rendering, as well as other modeling and visualization functionalities.
 This is mainly because many of its nice analytical properties and associated computational tools.
-Based on our extensive experiments on using the trivariate simplex spline, we believe that our new paradigm can significantly advance the current state of the knowledge in modeling and visualizing heterogeneous models of physical objects and their material properties in engineering design.
-In the near future, we plan to pursue other application directions, including material editing and reconstruction, dynamic simulation, and analysis of multiresolution, heterogeneous objects, etc.
+Based on our extensive experiments on using the trivariate simplex spline, we believe that our new paradigm can significantly advance the current state of the knowledge in modeling and visualizing heterogeneous models of physical objects and their material properties.
+Besides solid modeling and volume visualization, in the near future we are pursuing other application directions including general data modeling, material editing and reconstruction, geometric processing of bio-medical and geological datasets, dynamic simulation and analysis of multiresolution, heterogeneous objects, etc.